 For its third event, the Tour was once again invited to visit Palma to be part of the 38th Copa del Rey MAPFRE, the Mediterranean’s most prestigious multi-class regatta.
-While the other Tour events are usually stand-alone, for GC32s exclusively, in Palma the state of the art foiling catamarans get to showcase themselves to the cream of international monohull racing fleets.
-What is more, some of the world’s top sailors chose to sail the GC32 foiling catamarans due to the great speeds that they achieve.
-Ideal foiling conditions for exciting racing on the Bay of Palma helped the teams give their best.
+The ideal foiling conditions on the Bay of Palma helped the teams give their best.
 Run by the Real Club Náutico de Palma from it’s magnificent clubhouse and with its welcoming hospitality plus many of the Spanish royal family competing, this is one of the most popular events with the GC32 teams.

 The race course of Riva del Garda is well-known for its dramatic cliff face and 1000m mountain peaks on its west shore as well as the typically strong wind and flat-water conditions.
 It’s the 5th time Lake Garda has hosted the foiling catamarans as part of the GC32 Racing Tour.
-Seven teams were on the starting line for the GC32 Riva Cup.
 The heavyweight battle at the top of the leaderboard was between the Adam Minoprio-skippered Oman Air and Ernesto Bertarelli’s Alinghi, helmed this week by Swiss ace Arnaud Psarofaghis.
 These two teams sit on the top of the leaderboard on equal points after 3 of the 5 events this season.
 Heading into the Riva del Garda event, holding third were the Austrian Olympic Tornado double gold medallists Roman Hagara and Hans-Peter Steinacher and their Red Bull Sailing Team.
-In this episode, we explore how those high boat speeds are achieved.
-The GC32 foiling catamaran is suitable for high octane flight in almost all conditions, and different sized sails ensure that the teams have the right amount of power to keep flying in various wind strengths.
+In this episode, we dive into the action of the GC32 Racing Tour in Riva.

 With so many teams close on the leader board, there was the potential for some crucial match races amongst the fleet.